 couple's joint income increases above that.

 Child Tax Credit (CTC) is paid to the main carer for children up to 16 years old, or up to 18 in full-time education.
-Entitlement is built up of elements for each child (£2,750), and for the family (£545).
-CTC is tapered away at 41p for every £1 by which the couple’s combined income exceeds £16,010.
-CTC of £6,045 (2 children plus family) will have tapered away completely when income has reached £30,755.
+Entitlement is built up of elements for each child (£2,780), and for the family (£545).
+CTC is tapered away at 41p for every £1 by which the couple’s combined income exceeds £16,105.

-Tax Credit claims are made provisionally for the coming year based on a previous year’s income (2013/14 for 2014/15 claims), and may be revised up or down at the end of the year if income has changed significantly.
+Tax Credit awards are made provisionally for the coming year based on a previous year’s income (2014/15 for 2015/16 claims), and may be revised up or down after the tax year-end if income has changed significantly.
 However, increases in income will be disregarded if they are up to £5,000.

-CTC is separate from and additional to Child Benefit, which is paid at £20.50 pw for the first child and £13.55 pw for additional children.
-Child Benefit paid to the family is clawed back from the highest earner in the family at the rate of 1% for every £100 of adjusted net income over £50,000.
-Where income exceeds £60,000 for the tax year, 100% of the child benefit is clawed back through the tax system.
-The family may elect not to receive the benefit to avoid this tax charge.
+Child Benefit is completely separate from and paid in addition to CTC.
+A family claims child benefit once per child irrespective of income.
+However, for high income families, the child benefit is clawed back at the rate of 1% for every £100 of the highest earner’s adjusted net income over £50,000.
+Where adjusted net income exceeds £60,000 for the tax year, 100% of the child benefit is clawed back through the tax system.
+The family may elect not to receive child benefit to avoid this tax charge.